jmoyou2011/LLM-Nvidia-Comparision/README.md

 The repo contains two notebooks
    - **nvidia_llm_requests** - This notebook uses the requests module to interact with the Nvidia APIs.
-This notebook is the completed one and which performs the benchmarking and illustration through gradio.
+This notebook is the completed one and which performs the benchmarking and illustration through Gradio.
-   - **nvidia_llm_asyncio** -  This notebook interfaces with the Nvidia APIs through aiohttp with async.
-As of 02-17-2024, this notebook is incomplete due to errors list the section "Additional Work".

 ### Screenshots of Outputs
 <p align="center">Expected structure of the outputs when the benchmark process is completed</p>